 Certified APPI Pilates Instructor

 Maria has a background in Rhythm Gymnastics, therefore her keen interest in posture analysis and refinement of movement.
 She is especially focused on the re education of muscles to allow maximum strength and flexibility with the least amount of unnecessary tension.
+She is also specialised in dry needling technique and loves teaching Pilates classes!

 Certified Pilates Instructor